What is seasonal in February? We are teased with the promise of spring but often has the barb of winter.

 February seasonal foods

-Greens and leaves: kale, brussels sprouts, winter cabbage, savoy cabbage.
+Greens and leaves: Brussels sprouts, winter cabbage, savoy cabbage, Cauliflower, Chicory, Purple sprouting broccoli, Pak choi, Radicchio, Kale.

 Trees can start to change: how much depends on the weather and how north or south you might be.